DUNE-DAQ/proto-spack/README.md

 Note that as of Dec-9-2021, you can get `dbt-workarea-env` to work with Spack package sets if you're using the `johnfreeman/issue161_spack branch` branch of daq-buildtools; this is analogous to the standard ups behavior of `dbt-workarea-env` when you're using a versioned daq-buildtools.
 E.g., the following:
 ```
-dbt-workarea-env -s externals@dunedaq-v2.9.0
+dbt-workarea-env --spack -s externals
 ```
-...will load the external packages, but not the DUNE DAQ-specific packages, from the `dunedaq-v2.9.0` frozen release.
+...will load the external packages, but not the DUNE DAQ-specific packages, from the frozen release corresponding to your work area.

 Note that as of Jan-18-2022, you now have the option of running `dbt-setup-release` just as you do when ups is used instead of Spack.
+E.g. `dbt-setup-release --spack dunedaq-v2.9.0` will set up the dunedaq-v2.9.0 frozen release suite of packages.